Dongping-Chen/dongping-chen.github.io/_pages/about.md

 =====
 At present, I am working with Professor [Tianyi Zhou](https://tianyizhou.github.io/) at UMD.
 Prior to this, I have the privilege of being a visiting student to University of Washington, where I work with Professors [Ranjay Krishna](https://ranjaykrishna.com/index.html) and Senior PhD [Jieyu Zhang](https://jieyuz2.github.io/).
 My academic journey has also been enriched by a collaboration with [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University and [Yao Wan](http://wanyao.me/), [Pan Zhou](https://scholar.google.com/citations?user=cTpFPJgAAAAJ&hl=en) at HUST.
 I am also leading [an undergrad research lab](https://oneslab.github.io) with Professor [Yao Wan](http://wanyao.me/), and very lucky to have the opportunity to work with my labmates.

-My research interests are deeply rooted in the latest advancements in generative models, especially multimodal and LLM-based agents.
+My research interests are deeply rooted in the latest advancements in generative models, especially multimodal, LLM-based agents and frontier trustworthy problems.

+<span class="highlight-red">I'm looking for summer intern opportunities in 2026 summer and feel free to reach out.</span>

+I'm interested in connecting with students for research collaboration, mentorship, or just making friends!
+I especially encourage students from underrepresented groups to reach out.
+If you're interested in discussing research, seeking advice, or simply having a chat, feel free to schedule a meeting via [this link](https://calendly.com/dongping-umd/30min).

 <!-- My latest CV can be viewed at [Here](CV_latest.pdf). -->
 <!-- # 💡 Research Interest